OndrejValla/TALENTED-PEOPLE/README.md

 *

 ---
-3. On Mobile devices, there was alignment issue of all .col classes.
+3. On Mobile devices, there was an alignment issue of all .col classes.
 Please see screenshot image for more details:
 *
 ![](static/images/readme-files/alignmen-issue-mobile-1.png)